hku-mars/FAST_LIO/README.md

 3. [UAV Avoiding Dynamic Obstacles](https://github.com/hku-mars/dyn_small_obs_avoidance): One of the implementation of FAST-LIO in robot's planning.
 4. [R2LIVE](https://github.com/hku-mars/r2live): A high-precision LiDAR-inertial-Vision fusion work using FAST-LIO as LiDAR-inertial front-end.
 5. [UGV Demo](https://www.youtube.com/watch?v=wikgrQbE6Cs): Model Predictive Control for Trajectory Tracking on Differentiable Manifolds.
-6. [SC-A-LOAM](https://github.com/gisbi-kim/SC-A-LOAM#for-livox-lidar): A scan-context loop closure module that can directly work with FAST-LIO1 (The support for FAST-LIO2 is under developing).
+6. [SC-A-LOAM](https://github.com/gisbi-kim/SC-A-LOAM#for-livox-lidar): A [Scan-Context](https://github.com/irapkaist/scancontext) loop closure module that can directly work with FAST-LIO1 (The support for FAST-LIO2 is under developing).

 ## FAST-LIO
 **FAST-LIO** (Fast LiDAR-Inertial Odometry) is a computationally efficient and robust LiDAR-inertial odometry package.
 It fuses LiDAR feature points with IMU data using a tightly-coupled iterated extended Kalman filter to allow robust navigation in fast-motion, noisy or cluttered environments where degeneration occurs.
 Our package address many key issues: